Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Conclusion

 \section{Conclusion}

-In this paper, we developed a modelling framework to optimize a resource-constrained CHW intervention for diabetes care in urban areas in LMICs.
+In this paper, we developed a modeling framework to optimize a resource-constrained CHW intervention for diabetes care in urban areas in LMICs.
 Our framework explicitly models the tradeoff between screening new patients and providing management visits to individuals who are already enrolled in treatment.
 We account for patients' motivational states, which affect their decisions to enroll or drop out of treatment and, therefore, the effectiveness of the intervention.
 We incorporate these decisions by modeling patients as utility-maximizing agents within a bi-level provider problem that we solve using approximate dynamic programming.
-Our scalable heuristics rely on theoretical results from the single-patient problem that are used to estimate the value function in the multi-patient problem.
-By performing several simulation experiments, we found that our framework's performance in terms of patient-periods in control depends on the composition of the patient cohort targeted by the intervention, and can improve upon baseline heuristics by up to 124.5\% (in terms of relative performance) using the same CHW capacity.
-Finally, we applied our approach to generate CHW visit plans for NanoHealth, a social enterprise in India that provided us with the data for our case study.
-We found that the best EA implementation for NanoHealth's cohort can achieve the same level of patient-periods in control as the best naive implementation with up to 73.4\% less CHW capacity.
+Our scalable heuristics rely on theoretical results from both the single- and multi-patient problems.
+By performing several simulation experiments, we that our approach can maintain similar performance (in terms of patient periods in control) as compared to baseline methods with up to 50\% less capacity.
+For the NanoHealth cohort, our approach is able to reduce fasting blood glucose by up to 25\% with the same capacity as baseline methods.
+Finally, we conduct a set of experiments to demonstrate that the performance of our approach does not degrade with imperfect information.

+\ACKNOWLEDGMENT{We thank NanoHealth for generously providing the operational data that made this research possible.
+We are particularly grateful to Manish Ranjan for his assistance in understanding the data and the organizational context of the program.
+Authors would also like to thank the support of an NLM training grant to the Computation and Informatics in Biology and Medicine Training Program (NLM 5T15LM007359), the University of Wisconsin-Madison Global Health Institute, who partially funded this project through a Seed Grant, and the American Family Funding Initiative for funding this research.}